 We’ll leave you with a quote from David Rubenstein, chairman of the Kennedy Center for the Performing Arts:

 “The world is a complicated place, and there’s a lot of division between people.
 The performing arts tend to unify people in a way nothing else does.”

 As we continue to bring a performing arts presence to our curriculums worldwide, we benefit not only students on a personal level, but our whole society on a global level.
-Through its practices, we say what mere words cannot, and can touch lives and transform the world through our expression.
+Through its practices, we say what mere words cannot and can touch lives to transform the world through our expression.